Influence of fake news in Twitter during the 2016 US presidential election: Results

-We find that top influencers of left, left-leaning and center news are almost uniquely verified accounts belonging to news outlets or journalists.
-A very different situation for influencers of the fake news and extremely biased news websites is revealed, where, among official accounts of websites and journalists, we also find a large number of unknown, unverified, users that are not public figures but are important influencers in Twitter.
-We also find deleted accounts, that could have been deleted either by Twitter for infringing their rules and policies or by the users themselves, in the fake and extremely biased news influencers.
-The list of the right \& right leaning news top influencers form a mix of verified and unverified accounts and share many influencers with the lists of fake and extremely biased news influencers.
-The overlap between the different set of top 100 influencers is given in Tab.\,\ref{tab:infl_overlap}.
+We find that top {news spreaders} of left leaning and center news are almost uniquely verified accounts belonging to news outlets or journalists (Table~\ref{tab:influencers}).
+A very different situation for {news spreaders} of the fake news and extremely biased news websites is revealed, where, among verified accounts of news websites and journalists, we also find a large number of unknown, unverified, users that are not public figures but are important {news spreaders} in Twitter (Fig.\,\ref{fig:bar_plot_influencers} and Table~\ref{tab:influencers}).
+We also find deleted accounts, that could have been deleted either by Twitter for infringing their rules and policies or by the users themselves, mostly in the fake and extremely biased news spreaders. { We find that, based on the timestamp of their last tweet in our dataset, 24 out of the 28 accounts had tweeted after election day (November 8th, 2016) indicating that they were deleted after the election.
+Deleted accounts were extremely active, with a median number of tweets of 2224 (minimum: 156, 1st quartile: 1400, 3rd quartile 6711 and maximum: 15930).
+In comparison, the median number of tweets per users for our entire dataset is 2.
+We also find that 21 deleted accounts used an unofficial Twitter client (the most used one by deleted accounts is \texttt{dlvr.it}).} The list of the right, right leaning and left news top {spreaders} form a mix of verified and unverified accounts.
+Figure \ref{fig:retweet_networks} shows the retweet networks formed by the top 100 spreaders of each category and Fig.~\ref{fig:retweet_networks_combined} shows the combined retweet network formed by top 30 news spreaders of all media categories and reveals the separation of the top news spreaders in two main clusters and the relative importance of the top spreaders. {The sets of top 100 fake news, extremely biased (right), right and right leaning {news spreaders} have an important overlap, $>30$ (Fig. \ref{fig:retweet_networks_combined} and \TabInflOverlap{}).} { Fake and extremely biased news is mostly spread by unverified accounts which could be due to the fact that some accounts are trying to hide their real identity but also to the fact that audiences of the fake and extremely biased news are more likely to listen to ``non-public'' figures due to their distrust of the establishment.}\\